 - Water taps outside people must supply their own hoses to fill their tanks.

-- Day use area and fishing will reopen.
+- Day use area and fishing are open.

 - Please provide your own toilet paper for the public outhouses.